5 Great Winter Plants

 Snowberry.
 When the leaves drop you are left with slender branches holding groupings of big white berries.
 I don’t love these in summer, so group them towards the back of a bed of perennials.
 They will brighten up the area when you need it most!

 Chief Joseph Lodgepole Pine.
-This dwarf conifer is one of my favorite plants period.
+This dwarf conifer is one of my favourite plants period.
 What makes it a winter star?
 The foliage turns bright yellow, very unusual for a conifer!

 Coral Bark Japanese Maple.
 Another year-round wonder.
 The beautiful bark of this mid-sized maple can be spotted from a mile.
 Once the leaves fall you will be glad you chose a tree that looks like more than a bunch of sticks.